kktuax/PHPStrap/README.md

  * Nest components in object-oriented way
  * Extend the bootstrap components with custom styles
  * Form validation
- * Wizard comonent with dependant Forms
+ * Wizard component with dependant Forms

 Quick start
 ------------------

+A full working example is available in the [repository](../master/examples/example.php).

 Add the [composer](https://getcomposer.org/) dependency: